Posrabi/flashy/README.md

 - App built on TypeScript React Native and Recoil, used React Query for server state caching.
 - Hooked up React Native to gRPC by using Java Native modules.
 - Versus mode possible thanks to gRPC bidirectional streams.
-- friends/rankings using Facebook Log In API.
+- Friends/rankings using Facebook Log In API.
+- Used Android's Shared Preferences/ IOS's Keychain to persist log in.

 ### TODOs: